gelonsoft/node-red-contrib-ml-rag/README.md

 Be sure to have a working installation of [Node-RED](https://nodered.org/ "Node-RED").
 Install python and the following libraries:
 * [Python](https://www.python.org/ "Python") 3.9.+ accessible by the command 'python' (on linux 'python3')
-* Full pip install: pip install langchain langchain_core PyPDF2 qdrant_client langchain-community langchain_huggingface langchain_qdrant pypdf sentence-transformers transformers
+* Full pip install: pip install langchain langchain_core PyPDF2 qdrant_client langchain-community langchain_huggingface langchain_qdrant pypdf sentence-transformers transformers nltk
+* Run the following in your python after installation:
+    * import nltk
+    * nltk.download('stopwords')
+    * nltk.download('punkt_tab')
+    * nltk.download('wordnet')

 ## Install
 To install the latest version use the Menu - Manage palette option and search for node-red-contrib-ml-rag, or run the following command in your Node-RED user directory (typically ~/.node-red):